POptUS/BenDFO/README.md

 ### Derivatives and Testing
-Autodiff versions (using [adimat](https://www.informatik.tu-darmstadt.de/sc/res/sw/adimat/index.en.jsp)) of the problem derivates are also included.
+Autodiff versions (using [adimat](https://www.informatik.tu-darmstadt.de/sc/res/sw/adimat/index.en.jsp)) of the problem derivatives are also included.

-A sample calling script for testing and to see these derivatve capabilities is provided in `testbendfo.m` [[Matlab/Octave](profiling/testbendfo.m)].
+A sample calling script for testing and to see these derivative capabilities is provided in `testbendfo.m` [[Matlab/Octave](profiling/testbendfo.m)].

 ### Sample Solvers

-Many of the original solvers considered have seen significant refinements.
+Many of the original solvers considered in [[1](https://github.com/POptUS/BenDFO#pap1)] have seen significant refinements.
 Links to the original solvers considered are at https://www.mcs.anl.gov/~more/dfo/shootout.html